 Additionally, we may be subject to potential liability for fraudulent transactions, including electronic payment and card transactions or credits initiated by merchants or others.
 Examples of merchant fraud include when a merchant or other party knowingly uses a stolen or counterfeit credit, debit or prepaid card, card number or other credentials to record a false sales transaction, processes an invalid card or intentionally fails to deliver the merchandise or services sold in an otherwise valid transaction.
 Criminals are using increasingly sophisticated methods to engage in illegal activities such as counterfeiting and fraud.
 We also rely on ISOs to sell our merchant processing services, which they may do by contracting with their own sub-ISOs.
 We rely on these ISOs and sub-ISOs to exercise appropriate controls to avoid fraudulent transactions.
-It is possible that incidents of fraud could increase in the future.
-Failure to effectively manage risk and prevent fraud, or otherwise effectively administer our chargeback responsibilities, would increase our chargeback liability and expose us to fines or other liabilities.
+It is possible that increase our chargeback liability and expose us to fines or other liabilities.
 Increases in chargebacks, fines or other liabilities could have a material adverse effect on our business, results of operations and financial condition.